Pure Monopoly: Economic Effects

 Marginal Revenue (MR) = Marginal Cost (MC)

 Therefore, a monopoly does not achieve productive efficiency.
 Moreover, the monopolist chooses a price on the demand curve that corresponds to the point where marginal revenue equals marginal cost, which is a higher price than when the price is equal to the minimum average total cost.
-Therefore, the monopoly does not achieve allocative efficiency either, which means that many people will not enjoy the product because of its higher price and those who do buy it will enjoy less consumer surplus.
+Therefore, the monopoly does not achieve allocative efficiency either, so many people will not enjoy the product because of its higher price and those who do buy it will enjoy less consumer surplus.
 A monopoly's higher price is like a private tax that exhibits the same deadweight loss that most taxes exhibit.

-The Disadvantage of a Monopoly to Society
+The Disadvantages of a Monopoly to Society

 Because consumers of a monopoly product pay a higher price than they would have under a competitive market, there is a transfer of income from the consumers to the owners of the monopoly.
 In general, owners of businesses, including stockholders, tend to be wealthier than the buyers of a monopoly product, so this causes a transfer of income from poorer people to wealthier people, creating a greater inequity than would otherwise be the case.